Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Answers at bottom of page.

-Exponents don't have to be integers, they can also be decimals.
+Exponents don't have to be integers, they can also be rational numbers with decimal parts or irrational numbers such as √2.

 For instance imagine if we have a number b, then the product of the square roots of b is b